English

 - The Penguin Book of First World War Poetry

-Where possible, we run theatre trips to see productions of the texts students study.
-In Year 13, students have the opportunity to enjoy a study tour of the battlefields and cemeteries of Northern France and Belgium to enrich their reading and analysis of the literature of the First World War.
+Whenever possible, we organize theatre trips for students to experience live productions of the studied texts.
+Additionally, in Year 13, students have the opportunity to embark on a study tour of the battlefields and cemeteries of Northern France and Belgium, enriching their reading and analysis of First World War literature.
+This immersive experience deepens their understanding of the historical context and enhances their literary exploration.

 Marking Policy